Kielbasa: Elsewhere

 In Russia, it is known as kolbasa (колбаса [kəɫbɐˈsa]), mentioned as early as the 12th century in Birch bark manuscript number 842.
 In the Russian language the word kolbasa refers to all sausage-like meat products including salami and bologna.
 Similar sausages are found in other countries as well, notably the Czech Republic (spelled "klobása", or regionally "klobás"), Slovakia (spelled "klobása"), and Slovenia (spelled "klobása").
 In Croatia, as well as in Bosnia and Herzegovina, Montenegro, and Serbia, this sausage is called "kobasica" or "kobasa", while in Bulgaria and North Macedonia it is called "kolbas".)
-In Austria it is called "Klobassa" (similar to the neighbouring Slavic-speaking countries).
+In Austria, it is called "Klobassa" (similar to the neighbouring Slavic-speaking countries).
 In South Africa, this type of sausage is known as the "Russian" sausage, and is often deep-fried and served with chips as fast food.

 In China, where once prominent White émigré residents fleeing from the Russian Civil War were concentrated, the food was gradually localized around major hubs.
-Even though Harbin Russian residents are scarce today, Kielbasa remains in production well into the 21st century in Harbin.
+Even though Harbin Russian residents are scarce today, Kielbasa remains in production that inherited to local residents until today in Harbin.

+A dried sausage that is eaten as a snack in Japan is called カルパス (karupasu) and arrived with Russian immigrants fleeing similar to China.